-The Capital Lease Liability of \$175 thousand as of September 30, 2018 for reproduction equipment is included in Other Liabilities (Note 5).
-For Future Lease Payments, the NRC calculated the Capital Lease Liability as of September 30, 2018 and subtracted the imputed interest to arrive at the Total Future Lease Payments.
+For Future Lease Payments, the NRC calculated the Capital Lease Liability as of September 30, 2020 and subtracted the imputed interest to arrive at the Total Future Lease Payments.
 The reproduction equipment is generally depreciated over 5 years using the straight-line method with no salvage value.
 The lease agreement ended in the first quarter of FY 2019.

 The land and buildings in which the NRC operates are leased through GSA.
-The NRC Headquarters complex consists of three office buildings and a warehouse located in Rockville, MD, with one of the headquarters office buildings jointly leased with the U.S. Food and Drug Administration (FDA).
+The NRC Headquarters complex consists of three office buildings and a warehouse located in Rockville, MD, with one of the headquarters office buildings jointly leased with the U.S. Food and Drug Administration (FDA) and the National Institutes of Health (NIH).
 The NRC has four regional offices that are located in King of Prussia, PA, Atlanta, GA, Lisle, IL, and Arlington, TX.
 In addition, the NRC operates and maintains the TTC located in Chattanooga, TN.

-In the Three White Flint North (3WFN) office building, the NRC occupies 110,109 useable square feet (34.08% of the building) and the NRC is no longer the primary tenant.
-The FDA occupies the other floors.
-Future plans to reduce the NRC footprint call for the NRC to release two floors of 3WFN in early FY 2020.
+In the Three White Flint North (3WFN) office building, the NRC occupies 30,052 useable square feet and the NRC is no longer the primary tenant.
+The NRC occupies the Data center (half of fourth floor), Operations center (floor B2), and the Conference center.
+The FDA and NIH occupy the other floors.
+In early FY 2020, NRC released an additional two and a half floors of 3WFN.
 The lease bill for 3WFN will be approximately \$8.0 million less per year.
-The NRC will not recognize savings for these floors until another Federal agency leases the space.
+The NRC will not recognize savings for these floors until another Federal Agency leases the space.

-The NRC leases for land and buildings do not have renewal options or contingent rental restrictions.
-The joint lease for the 3WFN office building with the FDA and the leases for the four regional office buildings have escalation clauses.
-The leases for the two remaining headquarters office buildings, the warehouse, and the TTC do not have escalation clauses.
+The GSA leases for land and buildings occupied by NRC, and their corresponding Occupancy Agreements (OAs) between GSA and NRC do not have renewal options or contingent rental restrictions.
+Consistent with leases ten years and over, some OAs such as the OA for the 3WFN, TWFN, and the four regional office buildings, have or had escalation clauses.
+The OAs for OWFN (GSA owned), the warehouse, and the TTC do not have escalation clauses.